-I was discussing with someone about misinterpreting data on the weekend and remembered one of my favorite phrases for this type of activity:
+I was discussing with someone about misinterpreting data on the weekend and remembered one of my favourite phrases for this type of activity:

-I believe I first heard this one CSI, but I do like the sentiment.
-I view it as a corollary of Occam’s Razor, but I like the idea of simplicity.
-Complex ideas and theories always worry me, given I am a simple thinker.
+I believe I first heard this one on CSI, but I do like the sentiment.
+I view it as a result of Occam’s Razor, but I like the idea of simplicity.
+Complex ideas and theories always worry me, given I am a superficial thinker.

-The simple answers in many areas are the right answers (especially in the area of personal finance).
+The simple answers in many areas are the correct answers (especially in personal finance).